mikefooks/absolutelayout/README.md

 absolutelayout
 ==============

-A tool for creating absolute-positioned grid -based layouts
+A tool for creating absolute-positioned grid-based layouts